|COLONEL MARK D CAMERER|

 COLONEL MARK D. CAMERER

-Col. Mark D. Camerer is the commander of the 37th Training Wing, JBSA-Lackland, Texas, the largest training wing in the Air Force, comprised of over 16,000 students and permanent party Airmen.
-Known as the "Gateway to the Air Force," the Wing consists of six groups which graduate more than 85,000 students annually from over 450 technical training courses.
+Col. Mark D. Camerer is the commander of the 37th Training Wing, JBSA-Lackland, Texas, the largest training wing in the Air Force, comprised of more than 16,000 students and permanent party Airmen.
+Known as the "Defenders of the Crossroads," it consists of three groups, two academies and one center which graduate more than 85,000 students annually from more than 450 technical training courses.

-He is a command pilot with over 3,750 total flight hours and more than 745 combat and combat support flight hours in the C-17A and KC-135A/R/Q aircraft.
-He has participated in numerous operations and contingencies including Iraqi Freedom, Enduring Freedom, Nobel Eagle, Verdi Dragon, Anaconda, Northern Watch, Southern Watch, Deny Flight, Allied Force and Restore Hope.
+He is a command pilot with more than 3,750 total flight hours and more than 745 combat and combat support flight hours in the C-17A Globemaster III and KC-135A/R/Q Stratotanker aircraft.
+He participated in numerous operations and contingencies including Iraqi Freedom, Enduring Freedom, Noble Eagle, Verdi Dragon, Anaconda, Northern Watch, Southern Watch, Deny Flight, Allied Force and Restore Hope.

 1989 Distinguished Graduate, Bachelor of Science in Accounting, University of Wyoming, Laramie, Wyo.